ru-ka/pd-buddy-python/README.rst

 This will test the Sink class only if a PD Buddy Sink is plugged in and in setup mode, so make sure that's the case if you're testing any changes to the Sink class.
 Also, make sure the Status LED is blinking quickly when the tests are run, since that's the only real way to test the ``identify`` command.
+Be aware that the Sink's configuration will get clobbered by the tests.